 “Most Sunflowers are a shade of yellow, but white, orange, brown, and multicolored varieties also exist in the wild and through careful breeding.
 Color meaning variations include

-- A connection with innocence for white or cream colored petals
+- A connection with joy with bright yellow colored petals

 - A link to strength and positivity with the more vibrant orange and red varieties of Sunflower